Cosmetic Product Photography: Guide & Best Practices | Omi.so

 Create depth with intentional blur

 Want these compositions to stay consistent across markets?
 Omi lets you create templates where everything — from lighting to camera angles — stays fixed.
 Your teams can swap products in and out, but your carefully crafted compositions remain untouched.
-Just ask Moët Hennessy, whose nine wine houses create their own content using preset scenes, no approvals needed.
+Just ask Moët Hennessy, whose nine wine houses create their own content using pre-approved scenes for guaranteed brand adherence at scale.

 Cosmetic photography in different channels